-A voyage to the East brimming with dreams and mysteries is at the heart of this program gathered by Neeme Järvi for the Berliner Philharmoniker's 2006 summer concert, featuring renowned soloist Janine Jansen!
+A voyage to the East brimming with dreams and mysteries is at the heart of this program selected by Neeme Järvi for the Berliner Philharmoniker's 2006 summer concert, featuring renowned soloist Janine Jansen!

-Every year, the Berliner Philharmoniker give a summer concert at the Waldbühne, one of the most appealing venues in Europe.
-With over 22.000 in attendance, these concerts are some of the most popular classical music concerts in the world.
-In 2006, the orchestra under the baton of Neeme Järvi took us on a trip to Arabian One Thousand and One Nights, with soloist Janine Jansen.
+Every year, the Berliner Philharmoniker gives a summer concert at the Waldbühne, one of the most coveted venues in Europe.
+With over 22,000 in attendance, these events are some of the most popular classical music concerts in the world.

 Photo: © Monika Rittershaus